ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Exchange some messages that can be classical or quantum.
 At the end of the computation, everybody gets their output.

-A security notion that we have right now is called security with about.
+A security notion that we have right now is called security with abort.
 Intuitively speaking, everyone learns only their own output.
 On abort, honest parties don't get outputs.